gvolpe/gvolpe.github.io/_posts/2024-09-15-nixos-server.md

 {% endhighlight %}

 It also uses a [PostgreSQL](https://www.postgresql.org/) instance [auto-magically set up by its NixOS module](https://github.com/NixOS/nixpkgs/blob/345c263f2f53a3710abe117f28a5cb86d0ba4059/nixos/modules/services/web-apps/plausible.nix#L308) --- gotta love NixOS! 🤩

+Also note that I used a [custom domain](https://garnix.io/docs/hosting/custom-domain), but this is not a requirement.
+You can get started by setting it to a value that adheres to the following format:

+{% highlight bash %}
+<HOST>.<BRANCH>.<REPONAME>.<GITHUB ORG/USER>.garnix.me
+{% endhighlight %}

+So, for this example in particular, it would be as follows:

+{% highlight nix %}
+host = "web.main.web-analytics.gvolpe.garnix.me";
+{% endhighlight %}

 ### Secrets